Jin39/EpsonImpactPrinterWithHWAsan/ePOS2_Printer/Crash_Setps.md

 ![alt text](image.png)

-The steps in the video show how to trigger the print action. - https://github.com/LeoLeoLeoLei/EpsonImpactPrinterWithHWAsan/blob/main/demo.mp4
+The steps in the video show how to trigger the print action - https://github.com/LeoLeoLeoLei/EpsonImpactPrinterWithHWAsan/blob/main/ePOS2_Printer/demo.zip

 This crash occurs intermittently.
 In our development environment, we were able to reproduce it after testing for around 10–20 minutes.